lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 };
 ```

-That's all for this chapter, we are slowly defining the classes that we need in order to render something.
-We have still a long road ahead of us, but I hope
+That's all for this chapter, we are slowly defining the structs that we need in order to render something.
+We have still a long road ahead
-the pieces will start to make sense soon.
+of us, but I hope the pieces will start to make sense soon.

 [Next chapter](../chapter-04/chapter-04.md)